Skip Ribbon Commands

 • Vomiting blood

-• A child with a severe stiff neck, headache, and fever
+• Severe stiff neck, headache and fever

-• Suddenly spreading purple or red rash
+• Rapid onset or quickly spreading purple or red rash

-• A large volume of blood in the stools
+• Significant blood in stools

-• Hot or cold weather injuries (e.g., frostbiteheat exhaustion)
+• Hot or cold weather injuries (e.g. frostbite, heat exhaustion)

-Note: In many areas of the United States, EMS can identify the location of a 911 emergency call using special technology.
+In many areas of the United States, EMS can identify the location of a 911 emergency call using special technology.
 Mobile phone calls, however, cannot always be identified.
 Always be prepared to tell the EMS dispatcher your exact location.
 At home keep your street address posted by the telephone.

 • Fever in any age child who looks more than mildly ill

-• Fever of >100.5° F in a child younger than 60 days (2 months) old
+• Fever of 100.5°F or higher in a child younger than 60 days (2 months) old

 • Severe vomiting and/or diarrhea